locka99/opcua/docs/design.md

 ## Address Space

 The server maintains an address space.

-This is a directed graph of nodes with references between them.
 The `AddressSpace` struct manages the address space.

-Nodes are stored in a big hash map keyed by their `NodeId`.
+Each nodes in the address space is stored in a big hash map keyed by their `NodeId`.
+The value is enum called a `NodeType` that is one of the standard OPC UA node types:

-References are managed by a `References` struct.
-The references pointing outward from a node are expressed as a `Vec<Reference>>` where `Reference` has a reference type id (a `NodeId`) and the `NodeId` of the target node.

-Each Node can be one of the standard OPC UA node types:

 * DataType
 * Method